michellecong/crm-pipeline/README.md

 - Consolidates final two stages (mappings + sequences) into one call
 - Used for ablation studies to test impact of stage consolidation

-**2-Stage Baseline** (`POST /api/v1/llm/two-stage/generate`)
+**2-Stage Pipeline** (`POST /api/v1/llm/two-stage/generate`)
 - Consolidates persona-related outputs (personas + mappings + sequences) into one call
 - Used for architectural comparison studies

-**Single-Stage Baseline** (`POST /api/v1/llm/baseline/generate`)
-- Generates all 4 outputs in a single LLM call
-- Used for baseline comparison and quick prototyping

-**Note**: These baseline approaches have lower performance compared to the 4-stage pipeline and are primarily used for research, evaluation, and architectural comparison purposes.
+**Note**: These alternative approaches are primarily used for research, evaluation, and architectural comparison purposes.
+The 4-stage pipeline is recommended for production use.

 #### Auto-Loading Features